Migrant workers working in the UK should receive equal pay to British workers doing the same job and must be paid at least the national minimum wage.

-If you’re a migrant worker from a country outside the European Union and need advice on immigration issues related to your work situation and right to work in the UK then get in touch.
+If you’re a migrant worker from a country outside the UK and need advice on immigration issues related to your work situation and right to work in the UK then get in touch.

-UNISON provides free immigration telephone advice to UNISON members who have come to work in the UK from countries outside of the European Union.
+UNISON provides free immigration telephone advice to UNISON members who have come to work in the UK from a country outside the UK.
 We work with the Joint Council for the Welfare of Immigrants (JCWI) to provide this support.

 When calling UNISON Direct, please be ready to give your full name, contact phone numbers and your UNISON membership number.

 Can my employer legally deduct costs for accommodation from my wages?